wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 				  4. /etc/ansible/ansible.cfg
 				- If one found, the process stops.
-			- Configuration can also be set in environment variables -
+			- Configuration can also be set in environment variables
+			- You should read the file comprehensively and make little edits in it.
+		-
 			-
 -